ndejong/CakephpAutocachePlugin/README.markdown

 or CakephpAutocachePlugin, it's just Autocache.
 I spell this out because it's an easy thing to trip up on especially if your pulling this down from github or unpacking from a tarball.

+### Step 1 - via composer
+Add the following to the require section of your composer.json:-
+    "ndejong/cakephp-autocache-plugin": "dev-master"

 ### Step 2
 Make sure you have at least one standard CakePHP cache configuration setup in